gargpriyank/IBM-Edge-Workshop/docs/edge-workshop-developer.md

 ## Prerequisites

 - Access of docker registry to push the edge application image.
-- Access of IEAM hub URL to publish the edge application.
+- Access of IEAM hub URL, User API Key and Organization Id to publish the edge application.
+- IEAM agent is installed on edge node.

 ## Content